CDCgov/cfa-calibration-tools/README.md

-# IXA-EPI-COVID
+# CFA-CALIBRATION-TOOLS

-This project presents a general transmission model implemented in ixa, the Center for Forecasting and Outbreak Analytics' agent-based modeling framework.
-Our goal is to develop a model that can appropriately represent all stages of a respiratory disease outbreak, including case importation, a detailed transmission model accounting for time-varying infectiousness and immunity, and the assessment of non-pharmaceutical interventions.
-This model is a next generation update of [ixa-epi-isolation](https://github.com/CDCgov/ixa-epi-isolation).
+This project is a calibration runner framework that can be installed and integrated with a given model repository.
+The framework will be comprised of a library of calibration algorithms and diagnostics, a model runner protocols for interfacing with inputs and outputs, and settings for execution via cloud infrastructure.

 ## Project Admin